Bion Environmental Technologies, Inc., is publicly-traded on the OTC Markets QB: BNET

 Livestock waste is one of the largest unregulated sources of excess nutrients in most major watersheds; direct treatment represents a large untapped source of low-cost nutrient reductions/ credits.
 Bion’s technology is the only one at this time approved to generate verified credits from nutrient reductions from wet livestock waste – dairy, beef, and swine – that can be used as a qualified offset to EPA nutrient reduction mandates.
 Bion has estimated the market for nutrient reduction credits in the U.S. alone at $8 to $10 billion annually.

 There is a growing focus by US EPA on stormwater treatment, where runoff from rain and snow melt from urban and rural areas is captured and treated.
-Stormwater treatment is one of the most expensive ways to remove nitrogen from a watershed and air emissions from livestock waste are one of its greatest sources.
+Stormwater treatment is one of the most expensive ways to remove nitrogen from a watershed and air emissions from livestock waste are one of the largest sources of nitrogen in stormwater.
 Increased attention is also being paid to elevated nitrate levels in aquifers and water wells in areas surrounding livestock production.
 The steeply escalating cost of clean water is forcing a change in our clean water strategy to address unregulated agricultural sources.

 Third Gen Technology is a Game-Changer